What to expect?

 • haematuria (blood in the urine)

-• severe flank pain, on either the left or right side This is sometimes accompanied by vomiting or fever
+• severe flank pain, left-sided or right-sided - sometimes accompanied by vomiting or fever

 • urine incontinence